mhaji007/devices-clientapp/README.md

 ⚠️

 1. Extract the devices-clientapp-main.zip file.
-2. Open terminal and navigate to devices-clientapp project directory by entering the following command
+2. Open the terminal and navigate to devices-clientapp project directory by entering the following command

 ```bash
 cd devices-clientapp-main
 ```
-3. Run following command to install dependencies
+3. Run the following command to install dependencies

 ```bash
 npm install